Jinju Dongbang clan

-Jinju Dongbang clan was one of the Korean clans.
+Jinju Dongbang clan was a Korean clan.
 Their Bon-gwan was in Jinju, South Gyeongsang Province.
-According to the research in 2000, the number of Jinju Dongbang clan was 98.
-Dongbang clan was born in Jinan, China.
+According to the research in 2000, the number of the Jinju Dongbang clan was 98.
+Dongbang clan originated in Jinan, China.
 Fuxi made surname East because he was a citizen of zhèn.
 Jinju Dongbang clan's founder was Dong Bang suk.
 He passed Imperial examination in 1792.
-It is not clear that how Jinju Dongbang clan were established in Korea.
+It is not clear how Jinju Dongbang clan were established in Korea.